 Julie Johnson, DPT, BCB-PMD

 Hertel & Brown Physical Therapy’s Women’s Health program offers women unique treatment options for urinary and bowel incontinence, pelvic pain, and/or pelvic floor dysfunction.
-Director Julie Johnson, DPT, BCB-PMD, is one of only two physical therapists in Erie who is board certified in pelvic muscle dysfunction biofeedback by the Biofeedback Certification International Alliance (BCIA).
+Julie Johnson, DPT, BCB-PMD, is board certified in pelvic muscle dysfunction biofeedback by the Biofeedback Certification International Alliance (BCIA).
 She uses high-tech, state-of-the-art equipment to provide women with a safe, nonsurgical option to treat pelvic floor disorders.
 Call us at 814.456.6000 today to schedule an appointment.